Jassem-HCP/Nompose/README.md

 ## **🎯 Project Overview**

-**Nompose** is an intelligent CLI tool that converts Docker Compose configurations into production-ready Nomad job specifications.
+**Nompose** is a CLI tool that converts Docker Compose configurations into production-ready Nomad job specifications.
 It bridges the gap between Docker development workflows and Nomad production deployments through smart detection, interactive confirmation, and automated generation.

 ### **Core Value Proposition**
 - **Zero Learning Curve**: Use familiar docker-compose.yml files to deploy on Nomad